kindtek/devels-playground/README.md

 ### [ OPTIONAL TEST ]

-### _When the Devel's Playground loads, at the main menu hit ENTER a few times to import and confirm the default [ubuntu-dind image](https://hub.docker.com/layers/kindtek/dvlp/ubuntu-dind/images/sha256-d4b592c32d92db53e8380a5556bdd771063d946e5614d0ebc953359941be5263?context=explore) ([see details below](#ubuntu-dind)) being imported on your WSL environment_
+### _When the Devel's Playground loads, at the main menu hit ENTER a few times to import and confirm the default [kali-dind image](https://hub.docker.com/layers/kindtek/dvlp/kali-dind/images/sha256-d4b592c32d92db53e8380a5556bdd771063d946e5614d0ebc953359941be5263?context=explore) ([see details below](#kali-dind)) being imported on your WSL environment_

 &nbsp;